MXCzkEVM/Moonchain-Documentation/docs/Moonchain-Design/zk.md

 List of harmful actions:

 - Submission of an Invalid Proof.
-  A miner submitting an invalid proof, which will be rejected by the L1 contract.
+  A miner submitting an invalid proof, which will be rejected by the block proving process.
-- Failure of Three Consecutive SGX Generation Jobs.
+- Failure of Three Consecutive SGX Generation Jobs. **[To be apply later]**
-  **[!!
-To be changed]** Preliminary observations indicate that Raiko fails for unknown reasons, leaving it in an indeterminate state.
-Further investigation is required to resolve this issue before this penalty are applied.

-## Reward

-Rewards are calculated using an approximate 10% annual percentage rate (APR) applied to the total staked MXC.
-They are then distributed based on each participant's staking weight and overall pledge duration (measured in epochs).

-## Participating
+## Flow for miner owner

 Here’s an example workflow for participating in staking: